Analyzing the payment result

 - Instructions to resend the notification from the Expert Back Office.

-In order to help the merchant identifying the origin of the error, the gateway systematically analyzes the first 512 characters returned by the merchant site.
+In order to help the merchant to identify the origin of the error, the gateway systematically analyzes the first 512 characters returned by the merchant site.

 These characters can be viewed in the transaction details, Event log tab: